 I can recommend a ton of less expensive tequilas to get started with that are similar in flavour but with a much better value.
 In fact in the same family, Maestro Añejo is brilliant.

 I’ve got good news and bad news about this tequila.
-Here’s the bad news, and I share this with you knowing full well you might run screaming.
+Here’s the bad news, and I share this tequila review with you knowing full well you might run screaming.
 Maestro tequila is Cuervo product.
 As in Jose Cuervo.
 As in the abomination from your 20’s you swore you would never drink again.
 The good news, the Atelier and all the Maestro tequilas are miles ahead in comparison.
 Think of Jose Gold as that clown at spring break who tries to get you drunk so he can take blackmail photos of you, and Maestro as that classy uncle who would prefer you don’t visit.

 Let me say, you’re never going to enjoy tequila by going cheap.
 It can be a dilemma.
 You don’t want to spend big dollars on something you’re not sure about.
 Añejo tequila is a little more expensive, but it’s warmer, sweeter flavour will allow you to appreciate where it’s going.
 Do yourself a favour and don’t buy the blanco because it’s cheaper.
 Those who truly love tequila will have more of an appreciation for the complexities of the agave, but it definitely going to be more alcohol forward.
 The beauty of and aged tequila is that it replaces some of the boozy, sinus-clearing qualities with the gorgeous flavours pulled from the wood it has aged in.